Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 -

-To add a user to a group, open the Amazon CLI, and run the following command,
+To add a user to a group, open the Amazon CLI, and run the following command

-Directory ID and group and member names:
+with your Directory ID, group name, and member name:

-aws ds-data add-group-member --directory-id d-1234567890
+aws ds-data add-group-member \

-- Amazon Tools for PowerShell
+- PowerShell

 -